cyberswat/authy/README.md

 Authy Cookbook
 =================
 This is the beginning of an opscode chef cookbook for authy integration resulting in two factor ssh authentication.
+It does not work yet.

 Testing
 -------